Bill 60 status: persistent-lateness regulation not yet in force

 Every landlord knows this tenant.
 They don't ghost you.
 They don't refuse to pay.
 But rent day comes and goes, and the money arrives on the 7th.
 Or the 15th.
 Or partially on the 1st and the rest on the 20th.

-This isn't just annoying—it's a breach of contract.
+This isn't just annoying.
+It's a breach of contract.

 What is "Persistent"?
-(The 3-Strike Rule)
+(The Coming 3-Strike Rule)

 What Counts as "Late"?